Updated on May 7th 2021

 7.2.
 Therefore, when data is collected for a specific purpose, once this has been achieved, PENTALOG shall not store the data on its systems.
 The only exceptions to this are where data retention is required by law or in the case of legitimate interests that would not call into question the rights and responsibilities of the individuals concerned.

 7.3.
-When an account is closed (e.g. MyPentalog), the user’s personal data is usually removed within 24 hours.
-All information on the user’s account shall be removed within 30 days, with a few exceptions:
+When a Contact’s account is closed, the Contact’s personal data is usually removed within 24 hours.
+All information on the Contact’s account shall be removed within 30 days, with a few exceptions:

 Return to Chapter "GENERALITIES".